Clastify logo

 Predicting the major product

-An unsymmetrical alkene has the two carbon atoms of the C=C bond attached to different groups.
-When it reacts with HX or water, either carbon may form a carbocation, so two products may be possible.
+An unsymmetrical alkene has two carbon atoms in the C=CC=C bond attached to different groups.
+When it reacts with HX or water, either carbon can become part of a carbocation, so two products may form.

 The major product comes from the more stable carbocation.
-The order of carbocation stability is:
+The stability order is:

-Alkyl groups donate electron density through the positive inductive effect, which reduces the intensity of the positive charge.
+Alkyl groups help stabilise the carbocation by donating electron density through the positive inductive effect, which reduces the intensity of the positive charge.

 Markovnikov’s rule as a shortcut

-Markovnikov’s rule predicts that, when H–X or H–OH adds across an unsymmetrical alkene, H usually bonds to the double-bond carbon already bearing more hydrogen atoms.
-That pathway forms the more stable carbocation.
+Markovnikov’s rule predicts that, when H–X or H–OH adds across an unsymmetrical alkene, H usually bonds to the double-bond carbon that already has more hydrogen atoms.
+That route forms the more stable carbocation.

 With propene and HBr, protonation can produce either a primary or a secondary carbocation.
-The secondary carbocation is more stable, so Br⁻ attacks that carbocation and the major product is 2-bromopropane:
+The secondary carbocation is more stable, so Br−Br^- attacks that carbocation and the major product is 2-bromopropane:

-1-bromopropane is the minor product because it would form through the less stable primary carbocation.
+1-bromopropane is the minor product because it would have to form through the less stable primary carbocation.

 Image

 The same reasoning applies to hydration.
-When propene reacts with water in acid, the major product is propan-2-ol, since protonation first gives the more stable secondary carbocation before water attacks:
+When propene reacts with H2OH_2O in acid, propan-2-ol is the major product, since protonation first gives the more stable secondary carbocation before water attacks:

 Why benzene substitutes rather than adds

-Benzene, C₆H₆, looks highly unsaturated from its formula, but it doesn’t react like an alkene.
-Its six π electrons are delocalized around the ring, which gives an aromatic system with unusual stability.
-An addition reaction would permanently destroy that aromatic stability, so benzene usually reacts by substitution: one hydrogen is replaced, and the ring regains its aromaticity.
+Benzene, C6H6C_6H_6, looks highly unsaturated from its formula, but it does not react like an alkene.
+Its six π\pi electrons are delocalized around the ring, which gives an aromatic system with unusual stability.
+An addition reaction would permanently destroy that aromatic stability.
+Benzene therefore tends to react by substitution: one hydrogen is replaced, and aromaticity is restored.

 An electrophilic substitution reaction is a reaction in which an electrophile replaces an atom or group in a molecule.
-In benzene reactions, the electrophile is often written generally as E⁺.
+For benzene, the key electrophile is usually written as E+E^+.

-Step 1: benzene’s delocalized π electrons attack E⁺, forming a C–E bond and a carbocation intermediate.
+Step 1: the delocalized π\pi electrons of benzene attack E+E^+, forming a C–E bond and a carbocation intermediate.
 This intermediate is often drawn with an incomplete dashed circle and a positive charge on the ring, to show that aromaticity has been disrupted and the charge is delocalized.

-Step 2: a base removes H⁺ from the carbon bonded to E. The electron pair from the C–H bond returns to the ring, restoring aromaticity and forming substituted benzene.
+Step 2: a base removes H+H^+ from the carbon bearing E. The electron pair from the C–H bond returns to the ring, restoring aromaticity and forming substituted benzene.

 Overall: